lonycell/grafana.v7/docs/sources/enterprise/white-labeling.md

 # White labeling

-White labeling allows you to replace the Grafana brand and logo with your own corporate brand and logo.
+White labeling allows you to replace the ThingSPIN brand and logo with your own corporate brand and logo.

-> Only available in Grafana Enterprise v6.6+.
+> Only available in ThingSPIN Enterprise v6.6+.

-Grafana Enterprise has white labeling options in the `grafana.ini` file.
+ThingSPIN Enterprise has white labeling options in the `grafana.ini` file.
 As with all configuration options, you can also set them with environment variables.

 You can change the following elements: